MG-Management Courses

 This course addresses selected challenges and opportunities related to managing innovation.
 The purpose of this course is to provide an overview of the role of creativity and innovation in organizations, examine the managerial strategies and tactics for fostering innovation, and to help students enhance their own ability to innovate.

-The Harry Potter book/movie series is full of insights about life matters.
+Marvel movies and the Harry Potter book/movie series are full of insights about life matters.
 They also teach us about how to be better business managers in addressing adversity, success, leadership, and ethics.
-In this class, we will examine various leadership theories and popular management/leadership books and understand them in terms of the characters and situations presented in the Harry Potter book/movie series.
-In order to be successful in the course, students should have read most, and preferably all, of the Harry Potter books prior to the beginning of the semester.
-Being very familiar with all of the movies is also acceptable.
+In this class, we will examine various leadership theories and popular management books and understand them in terms of the characters and situations presented in the Marvel movies and the Harry Potter book/movie series.

 MG 401.
 Organizational Behavior.
 3 Hours.